mateo139/mateo139/README.md

 👋 Hi I'm **Mateusz !**

-⚙ I'm a graduate master of engineering, but in fact the **biggest satisfaction is given by building bridges between people and technology**.
+⚙ I'm a graduate master of engineering, but in fact the **biggest satisfaction is given me by building bridges between people and technology**.
 That's why I love analyzing data, problems and the nature of physics!

 📈 I have **experience in developing IT tools for supporting sales and manufacturing processes** using Excel/VBA.